-As a marketer and business owner, it can be difficult to come up with great emails with eye-catching images and actionable copy.
+As a marketer and business owner, it can be difficult to come up with great marketing emails with eye-catching images and actionable copy.
 That’s why I like to draw inspiration from other successful marketers and businesses.

 I’m going to share eight awesome Black Friday Cyber Monday email campaigns that you can learn from.
 For each example, I’ll break down what it is, why it’s so effective, and how you can implement the idea into your BFCM campaigns.